Are you planning a Valentine’s Day surprise, anniversary trip, honeymoon, or weekend away with your significant other?

 Many of the water parks have thrill slides that require two people to ride, or you could enjoy a cocktail together in one of the hot tub swim-up bars.
 The best Wisconsin Dells resorts for adults — Kalahari, Wilderness, and Chula Vista — include water-park admission as part of the room rate.

-The Wisconsin Dells has many unique restaurants and eateries.
-Share a family-style breakfast together at Paul Bunyan’s Cook Shanty or a meal from a food truck, sitting in the back of a converted Volkswagen camper at the Grateful Shed Truckyard.
+The Wisconsin Dells also has many unique restaurants and eateries.
+You can share a family-style breakfast together at Paul Bunyan’s Cook Shanty or a meal from a food truck, sitting in the back of a converted Volkswagen camper at the Grateful Shed Truckyard.

 Recommended by Kylie, Between England and Iowa